Using Aramid Fiber to Stop Knife and Spike Attacks

 Having body armour that can repel both ballistic and stabbing threats is like having the best of both worlds.
 While there are ballistic vests that do offer stabbing protection to some degree, it’s still not efficient enough to be certifiable by global standards.
 Scientists who work exclusively in the field of ballistic and body armour sciences are constantly looking for new ways to produce better body armour for law enforcement, the military, and qualified civilians.
 There have been recent advancements in the body armour field; researchers have introduced a special process called Hybridization.

-When layers of Kevlar are infused with thermoplastic film and then wetted with the dilatant shear thickening fluid (STF), then you’re working with a different piece of amour all together.
+When layers of Aramid fiber are infused with thermoplastic film and then wetted with the dilatant shear thickening fluid (STF), then you’re working with a different piece of amour all together.
 Scientists were able to observe dynamic stab properties of authentic ballistic-resistant fabrics certifiable by the National Institute of Justice (NIJ) standards via trial test.

 How Hybridization is Done

 The scientists use Surlyn® thermoplastic film of 3-millimeter thickness for the task.
 Thermoplastic impregnated Aramid fiberfabric is used on the top and bottom of a stack of layers, a grouping of STF saturated hydrophilic Aramid fiber and other supple mental composites in between.
 This hybrid combination is then tested for resistance to spike and knife penetration under a range of forceful conditions.
 In both static and dynamic stab testing, the hybrid armour with STF impregnated fabrics exhibits improved stab resistance to both knife and spike threats and is certifiable by NIJ standards.

 Certifiable stab resistance body armour applications all most conform to the standards of the HOSDB and NIJ.
 When stab resistant armour is tested, it’s done with high-quality, commercially-machined knife blades and narrow, lower-grade, spiked instruments.